chriscz/pysorter/README.md

 ```

 ## Configuration
-Pysorter is shipped with a default rules file that has entries for many common
+Pysorter ships with a default rules file that has entries for many common
 file types.
 As a user of pysorter, you are encouraged to add your own rules
 using `pysorter/filetypes.py` file for inspiration.